File: What is vegan leather?

 I would like to find a way for people to be sure of their shoe size, for maximum comfort.

-Furthermore, the artistic part of my life ties in with Good Guys.
-I collaborate with visual or musical artists, which is very pleasant.
-I want to take advantage of the growing awareness of my brand to promote beauty and creativity, and vary the products.
+Also, the artistic side of my life is part of Good Guys.
+I collaborate with visual and musical artists, which is very enjoyable.
+I want to take advantage of my brand's growing notoriety to promote beauty and creativity, and to vary the products.

-For example, I will launch a bag, work on collaborations with other brands, etc. We have just launched pins designed by David Ivar Herman Dune, and a t-shirt will arrive soon...
+For example, I'm going to launch a bag, work on collaborations with other brands, etc. We just launched pins designed by David Ivar Herman Dune, and a t-shirt is coming soon...
 Stay tuned.

 Good Guys x David Ivar Herman Dune Stickers.